-This is a post by guest author Carol Martin of Sit ‘n Stay Global, LLC.
-Carol was asked to contribute to our business aviation blog because of her expertise in animal safety and care as it relates to business aircraft operations.
+This is a post by guest author Carol Martin of Sit ‘n’ Stay Global, LLC.
+Carol was asked to contribute to our business aviation blog because of her expertise as a flight attendant with a specialization in animal safety and care as it relates to business aircraft operations.
 Any thoughts expressed below are entirely Carol’s and do not necessarily reflect the views of Universal Weather and Aviation, Inc.

 It can be almost comical to watch.
 Crew members accustomed to looking over trip sheets with amazing passenger manifests, including rock stars and heads of state, go weak in the knees when they see it: “Medium Dog.”
 Now what to do?
 What documents will we need for them?
 Can they get off the aircraft at the tech stop?
 What if they have to “go” during an eight-hour leg?
 Should they eat or drink?
 How do I keep them contained???
 Let’s look at some of the most common questions that arise with a pet passenger on board.